 Public Health Act

-Public Health (Corona Virus Prevention, Containment and Management) Rules, 2020
+Public Health (Corona Virus and COVID-19) (Prevention, Containment and Management) Rules, 2020

-In Exercise of the powers conferred by section 31 of the Public Health Act and pursuant to my declaration of the Corona Virus Disease as a formidable disease on the 1st day of April, 2020, I, Jappie Chancy Mtuwa Mhango, Minister of Health, make the following Rules—
+In exercise of the powers conferred by section 31 as read with section 29 of the Public Health Act and pursuant to the declaration of COVID-19 as a formidable disease on the 1st day of April, 2020, I, Khumbize Kandodo Chiponda, Minister of Health, make the following Rules—

 Part I – Preliminary